 Attention it Deserves

-The personal injury statute of limitations in Indiana generally begins from the time of your accident.
+In Indiana, the personal injury statute of limitations starts from the time of your accident.
 However, the countdown may start at different points in some circumstances.

-For example, if it takes significant time to discover your injuries or an illness caused by another party, the statute may start running at the time of your official diagnosis.
-For example, in cases involving birth injuries, parents may not realize for months or years that an injury occurred.
+- If it takes significant time to discover your injuries or an illness caused by another party, the statute may start running at the time of your official diagnosis.

-You can learn more about the specific deadline for your claim with an Indiana personal injury lawyer.
+You can learn more about the specific deadline for your claim with an Indiana personal injury lawyer so you can preserve your rights to a fair settlement.

 We are available 24/7.